-- Test 1: The evaluator shall establish a TLS connection using each of the ciphersuites specified by the requirement.
-This connection may be established as part of the establishment of a higherlevel protocol, e.g., as part of an EAP session.
-It is sufficient to observe (on the wire by using a packet capture tool) the successful negotiation of a ciphersuite to satisfy the intent of the test; it is not necessary to examine the characteristics of the encrypted traffic in an attempt to discern the ciphersuite being used (for example, that the cryptographic algorithm is 128-bit AES and not 256-bit AES). - Test 2: The following test is repeated for each supported certificate signing algorithm supported.
+• Test 1: The evaluator shall establish a TLS connection using each of the ciphersuites specified by the requirement.
+This connection may be established as part of the establishment of a higher-level protocol, e.g., as part of an EAP session.
+It is sufficient to observe (on the wire by using a packet capture tool) the successful negotiation of a ciphersuite to satisfy the intent of the test; it is not necessary to examine the characteristics of the encrypted traffic in an attempt to discern the ciphersuite being used (for example, that the cryptographic algorithm is 128-bit AES and not 256-bit AES).

+- Test 2: The following test is repeated for each supported certificate signing algorithm supported.
 The evaluator shall attempt to establish the connection using a server with a server certificate that contains the Server Authentication purpose in the extendedKeyUsage field and verify that a connection is established.
 The evaluator will then verify that the client rejects an otherwise valid server certificate that lacks the Server Authentication purpose in the extendedKeyUsage field and a connection is not established.
-Ideally, the two certificates should be identical except for the extendedKeyUsage field.

-- Test 3: The evaluator shall attempt a connection with a certificate where the DN matches either the configured expected DN or the Domain Name/IP address of the peer.
+Ideally, the two certificates should be identical except for the extendedKeyUsage field. - Test 3: The evaluator shall attempt a connection with a certificate where the DN matches either the configured expected DN or the Domain Name/IP address of the peer.
 The evaluator shall verify that the TSF is able to successfully connect.
 The evaluator shall attempt a connection with a certificate where the DN does not match either the configured expected DN or the Domain Name/IP address of the peer.
-The evaluator shall verify that the TSF is not able to successfully connect. - Test 4: The evaluator shall configure the server to send a certificate in the TLS connection that the does not match the server-selected ciphersuite (for example, send a ECDSA certificate while using the TLS\RSA\WITH\AES\128\CBC\SHA ciphersuite or send a RSA certificate while using one of the ECDSA ciphersuites.)
-The evaluator shall verify that the TOE disconnects after receiving the server's Certificate handshake message. - Test 5: The evaluator shall setup a man-in-the-middle tool between the TOE and the server and shall perform the following modifications to the traffic: - Modify at least one byte in the server's nonce in the Server Hello handshake message, and verify that the server denies the client's Finished handshake message. - Modify the server's selected ciphersuite in the Server Hello handshake message to be a ciphersuite not presented in the Client Hello handshake message.
-The evaluator shall verify that the client rejects the connection after receiving the Server Hello. - (conditional) If a DHE or ECDHE ciphersuite is supported, modify the signature block in the Server's KeyExchange handshake message, and verify that the client rejects the connection after receiving the Server KeyExchange. - Modify a byte in a CA field in the Server's Certificate Request handshake message.
+The evaluator shall verify that the TSF is not able to successfully connect. - Test 4: The evaluator shall send a server certificate in the TLS connection that does not match the server-selected ciphersuite (for example, send a ECDSA certificate while using the TLS_RSA_WITH_AES_128_CBC_SHA ciphersuite or send a RSA certificate while using one of the ECDSA ciphersuites.)
+The evaluator shall verify that the TOE disconnects after receiving the server's Certificate handshake message. - Test 5: The evaluator shall perform the following modifications to the traffic: - Modify at least one byte in the server's nonce in the Server Hello handshake message, and verify that the client rejects the Server Key Exchange handshake message (if using a DHE or ECDHE ciphersuite) or that the server denies the client's Finished handshake message. - Modify the server's selected ciphersuite in the Server Hello handshake message to be a ciphersuite not presented in the Client Hello handshake message.
+The evaluator shall verify that the client rejects the connection after receiving the Server Hello. - Modify the signature block in the Server's KeyExchange handshake message, and verify that the client rejects the connection after receiving the Server KeyExchange. - Modify a byte in a CA field in the Server's Certificate Request handshake message.
 The modified CA field must not be the CA used to sign the client's certificate.
-The evaluator shall verify that the server rejects the connection after receiving the Client Finished handshake message. - Modify a byte in the Server Finished handshake message, and verify that the client sends a fatal alert upon receipt and does not send any application data.
+The evaluator shall verify that the server rejects the connection after receiving the Client Finished handshake message. - o Modify a byte in the Server Finished handshake message, and verify that the client sends a fatal alert upon receipt and does not send any application data.